yasminebrahimi/yasminebrahimi/README.md

 # Hi, I'm Yasmin Ebrahimi 👋

-I'm Yasmin, a software developer based in Finland.
-I believe good software should be practical, do something meaningful, bring a fresh idea to the table, and be built with clean code and solid architecture.
-The what and the how matter equally to me.
+I'm a software developer passionate about building applications that are practical and crafted with clean code and solid architecture.

 ---